FBoucher/stream-projects/Streams/2019-06-19-Live-Coding-Azure-Deploy-button-and-Asp.Net-Core-StartUp-Task.md

 Summary
 -------

 In this session, Frank is explaining how offline he fixed the automatic deployment of a solution in GitHub.
 Reviewing the ARM template, deployment script and creation/ settings assignation.
-The plan was to create a Startup task for the Asp.Net Core but we endup with a condition in the controller.
+The plan was to create a Startup task for the Asp.Net Core but we ends-up with a condition in the controller.

 Replay
 ------